YART Yamaha Official EWC Team

 In 2010, the team took second place podiums at the 24 Hours of Le Mans and 8 Hours of Doha to finish third overall.
 They continue to make regular podium appearances, scoring third and then second at the Bol d'Or in 2012 and 2013 respectively and were again third at 2014's 24 Hours of Le Mans.
 In 2015, another podium was achieved at Oschersleben and a consistent 2016 season saw YART end the year sixth in the four-round championship, the highlight being a magnificent fourth at Suzuka, where they were the highest placed of the regular world endurance teams.
 The 2016/2017 season saw them improve to end the season in third overall, with podiums at Le Mans and Oschersleben, and they once again finished as the highest placed full-time team at the prestigious Suzuka 8 Hours.

-YART make one change to their three-rider lineup in 2018, with experienced Australian Broc Parkes being joined by talented youngsters Takuya Fujita from Japan and Marvin Fritz from Germany as they aim to claim their first Endurance World Championship for 9 years.
+YART made one change to their three-rider lineup in 2017/2018, with experienced Australian Broc Parkes being joined by talented youngsters Takuya Fujita from Japan and Marvin Fritz from Germany.
+Despite a couple of unlucky results the YART Yamaha Official EWC Team found their form at 8 Hours Slovakia Ring with a flawless performance that saw them pick up a full 30 points.

 3rd, FIM Endurance World Championship